England Football Online

 After three meetings in a year, they had no desire to face each other again for a while, and it was a further twelve years until they next met.
 Funnily enough, they again met three times within a year.
 Insert your own London bus joke here.

-Though the teams had been drawn to face each other in the 1980 European Championships in Italy, it didn't stop England making a first appearance in Barcelona for a friendly, three months before the tournament.
-This was their first meeting with an England side kitted out in Admiral attire and it was, in fact, the very last airing for the 1974 white kit, as England wore blue shorts in Spain, for the first time since 1955.
-Interestingly, the squad posed for pictures in their new Admiral uniform in the Nou Camp on the day before the game, even though it wasn't worn in combat for another two months.
+Though the teams had been drawn to face each other in the 1980 European Championship finals in Italy, it didn't stop England making a first appearance in Barcelona for a friendly, three months before the tournament.
+This was their first meeting where an England side was kitted out in Admiral attire and it was, in fact, the very last airing for the 1974 white kit, as England wore blue shorts in Spain, for the first time since 1955.
+Interestingly, the squad posed for pictures in their new Admiral uniform in the Camp Nou on the day before the game, even though it wasn't worn in combat for another two months.

 Their meeting in the tournament, in Naples, with England again in blue shorts, though now as part of their new Admiral kit, was a dead rubber as far as winning the competition went, and Admiral were unable to advertise their ware due to a ban on advertising logos on team strips.